scrapinghub/splash/docs/contributing.rst

 Repeating step (1) is only necessary if you're adding new dependencies to Splash (Python or system-level), or if you want to update the base Splash image (e.g. after a recent rebase on Splash master).

+There is a script in the root of Splash repository (``runtests-docker.sh``) which combines steps (2) and (3); you can use it during development to run tests: change Splash source code or testing source code, then run ``./runtests-docker.sh`` from source checkout.